YunCodes/driving-while-black/README.md

 # driving-while-black
-This is a nationwide project initiated by the death of George Floyd, assessing racial disparities in policing by compiling and analyzing 20 million traffic stops from 12 jurisdictions across the country.
+This is a nationwide project I led at the ABC-Owned Television Stations after the death of George Floyd.
+In this project, I assessed racial disparities in policing by compiling and analyzing 20 million traffic stops from 12 jurisdictions across the country.